sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_FAQ.md

 If you're on Windows, press **Ctrl** + **Break** to get a list of all the running threads (which should be attached to the bug).
 You may have to increase the buffer of the console to get all info (in the console open the properties menu (Alt + Space), select the 'properties', and in 'screen buffer size: height' raise it to something as high as 9999, and then press Ctrl + Break).

-The [Users Forum](http://sourceforge.net/forum/forum.php?forum_id=293649) may be used for some doubts, but if you have a bug, that's not the place to go (even though it might be useful searching it to see if what you have is not really a bug or if someone has already asked about it).
+{{% alert title="⚠️ Warning" color="primary" %}}The [Users Forum](http://sourceforge.net/forum/forum.php?forum_id=293649) may be used for some doubts, but if you have a bug, that's not the place to go (even though it might be useful searching it to see if what you have is not really a bug or if someone has already asked about it).{{% /alert %}}

 ## How do I Report a Feature Request?